xrdocs/segment-routing/_tutorials/2016-09-27-topology-independent-lfa-ti-lfa.md

   - LFA
 ---

-**An introduction to the Topology Independent LFA technology.See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
+**An introduction to the Topology Independent LFA technology.
+See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
 Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic.
 In the end, learn how to verify TI-LFA using some examples.**
 {: .notice--info}